 To locate the cemetery from the intersection of R.R.
 12 and R.R.
 32, approximately 12 miles north of San Marcos, on the road to Wimberley, continue north on R.R.
 32 (toward Blanco) for 2.4 miles.
 Turn left onto County Rd 215 (Purgatory Road).
 Go approximately .4 mile.
 The cemetery is located on the right side of Purgatory Road on a slight rise.
 There is an entrance gate.
 You will need to drive slowly and look carefully as this is a rustic cemetery even though it is well kept.
 It reflects the natural beauty of the hill country.

-The Ireland Cemetery is a very small private burial site which holds the graves of five persons two adults and three children.
-It is located in a subdivided ranch now known as Bear Creek Estates on land owned by L.W.
+The Ireland Cemetery is a very, small private burial site which holds the graves of five persons, two adults and three children.
+It is located on a subdivided ranch known as Bear Creek Estates on land owned by L.W.
 Jones.
-The burial lot is surrounded by an old wooden picket fence which is not only rotting away, it has almost collapsed.
-From time to time Mr. Jones has cleaned the site (approximately 12’ x 12’) is surrounded by barb wire fence and cedar posts.
+This site (approximately 12’ x 12’) is surrounded by barb wire fence and cedar posts.
 There are no tombstones identifying any of the persons buried there, but graves are very plainly marked with large rocks at the head and foot of all graves.
-One rock has Ireland scratched on it, but it has worn away with time.
+One rock had Ireland scratched on it, but it has worn away with time.